Increasing Capacity for Treating Tobacco Dependence

-Patients advised to quit smoking by their physicians are 1.6 times more likely to quit than patients not receiving physician advice.
-The MaineHealth Center for Tobacco Independence, with funding from the Maine CDC, offers a variety of trainings for providers to increase knowledge and build capacity to provide evidence-based tobacco treatment to patients.
+Advice and assistance from healthcare professionals remains a powerful tool for helping tobacco users quit.
+Studies have found that patients advised to quit smoking by non-physician clinicians are 1.7 times more likely to quit and patients advised to quit smoking by physicians are 2.2 times more likely than patients who are receiving no assistance.
+MaineHealth Center for Tobacco Independence (CTI), with funding from the Maine Center for Disease Control and Prevention, offers a variety of trainings for healthcare professionals to increase knowledge and build capacity to provide evidence-based tobacco treatment to patients.

-- The Basic Skills Training is a one-day training on the fundamentals of tobacco addiction and how to integrate brief tobacco treatment interventions into current practice.
-In Fiscal Year 2017, ten basic skills trainings were held around the state with 143 health professionals in attendance.
+- Tobacco Intervention: Basic Skills Training - A one-day training on the fundamentals of tobacco addiction and how to integrate brief tobacco treatment interventions into current practice.
+Ten trainings were held around the state with 176 health professionals total in attendance.

-- Building on the Basic Skills Training, the Intensive Skills Training is a two-day interactive training focused on developing the skills and knowledge needed to deliver more intensive and individualized treatment.
-Two intensive skills trainings were held in different locations for 35 professionals in Fiscal Year 2017.
+Tobacco Intervention: Intensive Skills Training - A two-day interactive training that builds on the Basic Skills Training and is focused on developing the skills and knowledge needed to deliver more intensive and individualized treatment.
+Two trainings were held, one in Bangor and one in South Portland, for 50 professionals.

 The Training and Education program also develops and offers other learning opportunities such as: